 I transitioned to working as a student advisor for almost three years, but I missed teaching.
 It was then that I completed my Adult Education Teaching Certification with a social studies concentration and moved to a College Transitions/Teaching role for the Learning Center at Augusta Adult Education.

 Recently, I was elected to my local school board and I’m viewing education from a policy perspective.
 I’ve had experience with education at ALL different levels, which I feel gives me a well-rounded approach.

 I love my job here at UNE Online as an administrator, but I still have a desire to teach, so I’ve been teaching internship courses, and a community relations course, and I’ll be teaching our new Adult Learning Theory course.
 I truly have the best of both worlds.
 It’s a lot of work but I NEED that teaching piece as a part of my life.

 What do you feel sets the UNE Online Graduate Programs in Education apart?

 Our faculty, including myself, are doing the front line work every day.
 We know what’s happening in schools and so the transfer of that knowledge to our students is real for them, and they get it.
 We also have faculty who are responsible for hiring, so they are uniquely positioned to understand the skills needed and required to get a job in the field and are able to pass that information on to our students.

 Additionally, the connections and networking opportunities that we create and are able to provide for students are invaluable.
-Erin (Program Director) and I have both been in the field, so we understand the needs of students and are able to provide insight and create connections.
+Erin (our Education Program Director) and I have both been in the field, so we understand the needs of students and are able to provide insight and create connections.